The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: General

 \subsection{Organizing the sum by showing $1=1$}

 We are going to expand \eqref{eq:general-p-config} in $\lambda$ to get the first two moments as the coefficients of $\lambda^1$ and $\lambda^2$.
-To organize our calculation we first look at the $\lambda^0$ term.
-We want to show
+To organize our calculation we first look at the $\lambda^0$ term, which yields 1 on the left hand side of \eqref{eq:general-p-config}.
+This means

-This is not obvious!
+However, it is not obvious how the sum on right hand side evaluates to 1.
+Understanding why this is true will help us evaluate the sum for the higher moments.

 To make it work, we organize the sum over $\{n_\av\}$ to get cancellations.
 To this end, we divide the set of configurations $A$ into $p+1$ subsets,

 where

 and

 Recall that we index the entries of $\av$ as $(a_1,\ldots, a_p, a_{-p}, \ldots, a_{-1})$.
 Subset $A_1$ has $a_{-p} = -a_{p}$, so there are $2^{2p-1}$ elements.
 Subset $A_2$ has $a_{-p} = a_{p}$ and $a_{-p+1} = -a_{p-1}$, with $2^{2p-2}$ elements, etc. We illustrate this for $p=3$,